AhoyISki/Firedecor/README.md

-# wayfire-firedecor
+# Firedecor
-An advanced window decoration plugin for the wayfire window manager.
+An advanced window decoration plugin for the Wayfire window manager.

 ## Dependencies
 - `wayfire` (duh)